mbukatov/tendrl-wiki/Tendrl-release-latest.md

 iptables --flush
 ```

+Firewall configuration is covered in tednrl-ansible via
+`workaround.disable-firewall.yml` playbook, which is included in
+`site.yml.sample` example playbook.

 ## NTP

 Make sure you keep time synchronized on all storage machines and Tendrl server.
 When you install Tendrl on machines with already existing storage cluster, an ntp daemon (such as chrony or ntpd) is usually already configured because it's part of the storage cluster installation.

+NTP configuration is out of scope of tendrl-ansible.
+Playbook `prechecks.yml`,
+which is included in `site.yml.sample` playbook, only checks if the time
+synchronization is configured.

 ## Https Configuration